 Russell decided to return to Sydney in 1921.
 Nine years later, he suffered a heart attack and died.
 The significant part of his career having been spent overseas, none of Russell’s radical painting reached his contemporaries in Australia, and his work was largely ignored by the Australian art establishment until the 1970s.

-We will explore some of the more well known Impressionist artists in future blogs, particularly Van Gogh and Matisse.
+We will explore some of the more well known Impressionist artists in future posts, particularly Van Gogh and Matisse.
+And watch out for modern impressionist artists such as American Erin Hanson whom Anne has recently discovered.